FindNode

 {retval: '77 MB'}

-The parser will separate the query into TP, BQ and EQ and execute them accordingly:
+The parser will separate the query into TP, BQ and EQ and execute them in the following order:

 Template (TP)